jeffreyhorner/R-Array-Hash/benchmarks/README.md

 Construction and search of a hashed R environment were measured against various data sets.
 Also, the memory size of the hash table was measured by using calls to the garbage collector as a proxy.
-Three versions of R were tested with three data sets and ten hash sizes ranging from 2^10 to 2^19.
-Also five runs of each were performed for a total of 450 independent tests.
+Four versions of R were tested with three data sets and six hash sizes ranging from 2^10 to 2^15.
+Also 3 runs of each were performed for a total of 216 independent tests.

 The benchmark was set up similarly to the design in Nikolas Askitis and Justin Zobel's paper ["Redesigning the String Hash Table, Burst Trie, and BST to Exploit Cache."](http://dl.acm.org/citation.cfm?id=1921704).